nearchos/ZeroGravity/README.md

 # ZeroGravity
-ZeroGravity is a demo game developed in partnership with the Zero Gravity student team (https://www.facebook.com/0gravityteam).
+ZeroGravity is an Android game developed in partnership with the Zero Gravity student team (https://www.facebook.com/0gravityteam).

 ![Zero Gravity icon][logo-zg]